sri-rad/powerletter/README.md

 ### Turn your Cover Letter into a Power Letter

 Don't let a weak cover letter ruin your chances at that coveted job of yours.
-Now, with Power Letter app, you can boost your cover letter to a POWER LETTER (TM)!
-Get rid of that normie vocabulary, and dazzle your hirer with your dank POWER LETTER (TM)!
+Now, with Power Letter app, you can boost your cover letter to a **POWER LETTER<sup>TM</sup>**!
+Get rid of that normie vocabulary, and dazzle your hirer with your dank **POWER LETTER<sup>TM</sup>**!

 ## How
  ```